msalemor/llm-use-cases/cost-savings.md

 - Fine-tuning involves taking a pre-trained model (which has already learned patterns and features on a large dataset) and further training it on a smaller, domain-specific dataset.
 - Transfer Learning: Fine-tuning is essential for transfer learning.
 Instead of training a large model from scratch, you start with a pre-trained one and fine-tune it for your specific task.
 - Token Efficiency: Compared to using prompts, fine-tuning is often more effective and efficient.
 By training the model on examples, you can shorten prompts and save input tokens without sacrificing quality.

+### Monitor the Completions

+- Every Completion return the usage information.
+- Add tooling in your application to keep track of this usage.